KevinSeyranoglu/Kaggle-modelling-competition-Shopee---Price-Match-Guarantee-/README.md

-The goal of this challenge is to find the duplicates in large datasets.
+The goal of this challenge is to find the Tuplicates in large datasets.

+## Data
 the training set metadata.
 Each row contains the data for a single posting.
 Multiple postings might have the exact same image ID, but with different titles or vice versa. posting_id - the ID code for the posting.